salesforce/policy_sentry/README.md

 # 1. Use a tool like Gossamer (https://github.com/GESkunkworks/gossamer) to update your AWS credentials profile all at once
 # 2. Recursively download all IAM policies from accounts in your credentials file
-# Note: alternatively, you can just place them there yourself.
 policy_sentry download --recursive

 # Audit all IAM policies downloaded locally and generate CSV and JSON reports.